smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 Write an SQL statement given the following requirements.

-For every customer who had a delivery to California (`CA`), provide a result set of the customer orders that were delivered to Texas (`TX`).
+For every customer who had a delivery to California ("CA"), provide a result set of the customer orders that were delivered to Texas ("TX").

 | Customer ID | Order ID | Delivery State | Amount |
 |-------------|----------|----------------|--------|